lilynoel/T2A2/README.md

 ## Explain the different high-level components (abstractions) in your app

-- <b>Forms</b>
+- #### Forms
-  - Forms are used in a number of places on the website mainly for signing up and to sign in,  Although you do not need this component to brows the sites listings you do need it to make a new listing.
+  Forms are used in a number of places on the website mainly for signing up and to sign in,  Although you do not need this component to brows the sites listings you do need it to make a new listing.
 Forms are styled in a similar way to the tables component.

-- <b>Tables</b>
+- #### Tables
-  - Tables display the listing information throughout the website on the listings, your adoptions, and your adopted listing pages.
+  Tables display the listing information throughout the website on the listings, your adoptions, and your adopted listing pages.
 This is an effective way of formatting information because it is clear and to the point.

-- <b>Nav Bar</b>
+- #### Nav Bar
-  - The navbar is displayed on every page, and allows users to navigate the website.
+  The navbar is displayed on every page, and allows users to navigate the website.
 This is by far the most used feature and you don't need to be signed in to use it.
 <br>

 ## Detail any third party services that your app will use